bevyengine/rfcs/rfcs/45-stageless.md

         .add_system(gravity.label(Physics::Forces))
         // These systems have a linear chain of ordering dependencies between them
-        // Systems earlier in the chain must run before those later in the chain .add_system_chain([broad_pass, narrow_pass].label(Physics::CollisionDetection))
+        // Systems earlier in the chain must run before those later in the chain
+		// Other systems can run in between these systems;
+		// use `add_atomic_system_chain` if this is not desired .add_system_chain([broad_pass, narrow_pass].label(Physics::CollisionDetection))
         // System sets apply a set of labels to a collection of systems
         // and are helpful for reducing boilerplate